shashstormer/aiohttp-file-helper/README.md

-This was made for personal use primarily and I thought let others also use it, so I made this repo public it has minimal functionality and protection (just a password).
+This was made for personal use primarily and I thought let others also use it, so I made this repo public it has minimal functionality.

 It was created for transferring files across devices.